 Courses are offered at Southern Union to fulfill degree and certificate requirements.
-With exception for specialized training programs, course numbers and descriptions are chosen from the Common Course Guide which is required system wide by the Department of Postsecondary Education for all Alabama College System colleges.
+With exception for specialized training programs, course numbers and descriptions are chosen from the Common Course Guide which is required system wide by the Alabama Community College System.

 Course work at Southern Union is measured in terms of “semester hours.”
 The semester hour of credit (or credit hour) is based upon the average number of hours of instruction taught weekly.
 The ratio of weekly contact hours to credit hours varies with the type of instruction being used and the division of the College.
 State Board of Education Procedure 705.01 outlines six general categories of types of instruction: (1) Theory, (2) Experimental Laboratory, (3) Practical Application Laboratory, (4) Clinical Practice, (5) Preceptorship, and (6) Internship.